Yeso is a small (7 people) ex railroad stop and repair yard on U.S. Highway 60 in east Central New Mexico.

 This is such an unusual Lange photo.
 The people look -if not prosperous- well dressed, not in transit, not in trouble, not oppressed by The Depression.

 Also, the women are sitting.
 It also shows a lack of real interaction between the photographer and subject.
-Lange asked if it was OK, they, reluctantly (I think) said yes, and her husband (I think), just off camera left, does not leave the scene, protectively.
+Lange asked, it appears, if it was OK to take the photograph, they, reluctantly (I think) said yes, and her husband (I think), just off camera left, does not leave the scene, protectively.

 Just east of El Paso,on the edge of town, about 20 miles from downtown, not far from the Rio Grande river that separates the United States from Mexico, there’s only two roads out of town.
 One is Interstate 10 and the other is the old main highway, U.S. 80, a road that was the main southern link between San Augustine, Florida and San Diego, California.